badlydrawnrob/anki/README.md

 > Simple is better.

-When you create your flashcards, simple is better:
+When building your flashcards, simple is better:

 - One idea per card
 - Trim the fat (less is more)